gkamita/B4x4/README.md

 <img src="demo/lcp_1.png" alt="lcp_1" width="600" height="450">

 This figure shows the reflectance spectra of the simulated cholesteric liquid crystal, illuminated with left circularly polarized light (LCP).
-This simulationd assumes a left handed helix of the cholesteric structure, therefore a prominent peak is found in the reflectance.
+This simulationd assumes a left handed helix of the cholesteric structure, therefore a prominent peak is found in the reflectance of LCP.
 To simulate right circularly polarized light,

 ```python